anglyan/spikingnet/README.md

 and some neuromorphic hardware, communication between neurons takes place by means of spikes.

-Here I've focused on a simple implementation of a leaky integrate and fire (LIF) neuron with the following characteristics:
+Here I have focused on a simple implementation of a leaky integrate and fire (LIF) neuron with the following characteristics:

 - Neurons spike whenever their potential reaches a certain threshold